openplanet-nl/nadeoapi-docs/docs/core/records/account-records-v2.md

 - This endpoint only works for the currently authenticated account, requesting others' records will result in error `403`.
 This feature is not supported when using a dedicated server account's token.
 - This endpoint is limited to the most recent 1,000 records driven by the currently authenticated account.
 Retrieving all historical records is not supported.
 - To retrieve records driven on Stunt / Platform maps (with the map type `TrackMania\TM_Stunt`/`Trackmania\TM_Platform`) set the `gameMode` parameter to `"Stunt"`/`"Platform"`.
-- Race maps with clones require the `gameMode` parameter to be set to `"TimeAttackClone"`, otherwise the response will contain an empty list.
+- When omitting the `seasonIdList` parameter, Race maps with clones require the `gameMode` parameter to be set to `"TimeAttackClone"`, otherwise the response will contain an empty list.
+It's recommended to always pass the `gameMode` parameter for consistency.
+To find out if a map has clones, you can use the Core API's [map info (multiple) ID](/core/maps/info-multiple-id) or [map info (multiple) UID](/core/maps/info-multiple-uid) endpoints.
 - `mapIdList` and `seasonIdList` should not both be provided in the same request as they both get applied on every result.
 - This endpoint's `mapIdList` parameter only accepts `mapId`s - to translate `mapUid`s to `mapId`s, you can use the [map info (multiple) UID endpoint](/core/maps/info-multiple-uid).
 - This endpoint has no intrinsic limit on the number of map/season IDs requested, but it will return a `414` error if the request URI length is 8220 characters or more (corresponding to just over 200 map IDs, depending on how you encode the URI).